 How much does is cost to frame a print?

 Cost varies on the size of the print, the size of the mat board, the moulding (aka the actual frame round the very outside of the finished framed work), type of glass: standard, non-reflective or museum UV protective glass, and if it’s a canvas print if you want to put a frame around the canvas once the artwork is stretched over a frame.
 Framing starts for as little as $130 for small prints – for example “Beach Star”.

 Why have you only got a few very large print options?

 I have selected a few of my paintings to reproduce as prints on very large canvases due to the striking visual effect of the original large painting.
 These artworks, are perfect to fill large walls for a small investment, and make an impressive statement for your beautiful home, corporate environment or business foyer.
 These significant canvases when stretched, create a window into a beautiful New Zealand view, and fill any space with the warm ambiance of summer sun and holiday memories.
 If the sizes of prints on my website don't quite fit your wall needs -please let me know.
 I'm happy to discuss a custom size print with you.

 What framers do you recommend?

-ph (09) 838 6920 or Factory Frames - 22 Apollo Drive, Mairangi Bay, Auckland ph
+Factory Frames - 22 Apollo Drive, Mairangi Bay, Auckland ph 0800 488 488.

 How did you get to be an Artist?